 There are many different parts to an HVAC system, including the exhaust outlets, air ducts, filters, electrical components, and any units outside the building.
 Because there are many moving parts to this important and necessary system, there are a lot of costs involved.

-Not only are you purchasing the units to have installed (e.g., air conditioner, gas or electric furnace, heat pump), but there are also labor costs associated with the installation or replacement.
+Not only are you buying the units to have installed (such as the air conditioner, gas or electric furnace, heat pump), but there are also labor costs associated with the installation or replacement.

 Knowing what these costs are ahead of time can help you budget for the installation and eventual replacement of these items.